ZiweiZhang0304/Surprise_EFPM/README.md

 # Surprise_EFPM

-# Code for running the Surprise EFPM Pipeline
+# Code for running the EFPM Pipeline

-Code associated with building edge-fluctuation based predictive models.
+Code associated with building the edge-fluctuation based predictive models (EFPM).
 Helpful functions are in /EFPM/func

 Main script containing the code for building EFPM and obtaining EFPM strength in external data is /EFPM/EFPM.m.
 This script performs the following steps: